Dagic-zewdu/random-string/README.md

   * capitalization:

-    - disableSmallLetters : Only Capital Leters are used to generate the output [Optional]
+    - upperCaseOnly : Only Capital Leters are used to generate the output [Optional]

     - disableCapitalLetters : Only Small Leters are used to generate the output [Optional]